18. Hapless Visitors (continued)

 A tailcoat or a black suit

-When Bulgakov and his wife were invited to a reception at the American ambassador's residence, the invitation had a note added: "tails or black jacket."
-Elena Sergeevna writes, "Misha was worried that the note was meant for him only.
-And I tried very hard to "create" a tailcoat quickly.
-But the tailor couldn't find the right fabric and he had to go in a suit.".
+On March 29, 1935, Bulgakov and his wife received an invitation to a reception which would be organised at the American ambassador's residence on April 23.
+The invitation had a note added: «A tailcoat or a black suit».
+In her diary, Elena Sergeevna Shilovskaya (1893-1970) wrote, «Misha was worried that the note was meant for him only.
+And I tried very hard to «create» a tailcoat quickly.
+But the tailor couldn't find the right fabric and he had to go in a suit».

 The stained glass of the big windows, the table covered with church brocade

 Various houses in Moscow at the turn of the century had stained glass windows, though not the one Bulgakov actually lived in.
-The church-like atmosphere prepares the reader for the ball/black mass that takes place in chapter 23.
+The church-like atmosphere prepares the reader for the ball that takes place in chapter 23.

 A church panikhida

-A панихида (panikhida) is a special service of the Orthodox Church for commemoration of the dead, held between the actual death and the burial.
-A panikhida may be celebrated at any other convenient time as well,; like on the sixth month anniversary of death and the annual anniversary of death.
-Many Orthodox Christians offer a panikhida every year on the anniversary of a loved one’s death, celebrating in a certain sense their birthday into life eternal.
+A панихида [panikhida] is a special service of the Orthodox Church for commemoration of the dead, held between the actual death and the burial.
+A panikhida may be celebrated at any other convenient time as well, like on the sixth month anniversary of death or the annual anniversary of death.
+Many Orthodox Christians offer a panikhida every year on the anniversary of a beloved one’s death, celebrating in a certain sense their birthday into life eternal.

 Brynza Feta cheese is never green in colour!

-In the Russian text is written: “Брынза не бывает зеленого цвета!” - “Brynza has no green colour!“ Bulgakov doesn’t use the words feta nor goat’s cheese but just the brand name Brynza.
-It’s a goat’s cheese of Romanian origin.
+In the Russian text is written: «Брынза не бывает зеленого цвета!» or «Brynza has no green colour!».
+Bulgakov doesn’t use the word feta. Брынза [Brynza] is a goat’s or sheep milk cheese made mainly in Slovakia, Romania and Moldova, but also in Poland, Ukraine, Hungary and part of Moravia.
 This cheese is creamy, rich and salty, and ranges from soft and spreadable to semidry and crumbly.

 They supplied sturgeon of the second freshness

-Sturgeon of the second freshness or, in Russian: Осетрину прислали второй свежести became one of the many popular sayings from Bulgakov's The Master and Margarita after its first publication.
-It was common in the Soviet Union to classify things into grades, by which the lesser categories could have a positive name anyway.
+Sturgeon of the second freshness or, in Russian: Осетрину прислали второй свежести [Osetrinu prislali vtoroy svezhesti] became one of the many popular sayings from Bulgakov's The Master and Margarita after its first publication.
+It was common in the Soviet Union to classify things into grades, in such way that the lesser categories could be given a positive name anyway.

 The binomial theorem, you might think!

-The expression бином Ньютона! (binom Newtona!) or Newton’s binomial theorem! became very popular in Russian as well.
-From what follows you will see that anything is easier than Newton’s binomial theorem, even the prediction of someone’s death.
+The expression бином Ньютона! [binom Newtona!] or Newton’s binomial theorem! became also very popular in Russian after the first publication of the novel.
+From what follows in the text, one can see that anything is easier than Newton’s binomial theorem, even the prediction of someone’s death.

 Hella

-Bulgakov found Hella's name in the Энциклопедический словарь Бро-кгауза и Ефрона - the Brockhaus and Efron Encyclopedic Dictionary, a work containing 86 volumes, which can be considered as the Russian equivalent of the Encyclopaedia Brittanica.
-Under the lemma Чародейство (charodeystvo) or magic he read that Hella was the name given to girls who died too early, and became vampires after.
+Hella is a female vampire.
+From his annotations we know that Bulgakov found her name in the Энциклопедический словарь Брокгауза и Ефрона [Entsiklopedesky slovar Brokhauza i Efrona] or the Brockhaus and Efron Encyclopedic Dictionary, a work containing 86 volumes, which can be considered as the Russian equivalent for the Encyclopaedia Brittanica.
+Under the keyword Чародейство [Charodeystvo] or magic or witchcraft, he found that Empuza, Lamia and Hella were the names given on the Greek island of Lesbos to premature girls who became vampires after their death.

 Click here to read more about Hella